 POST-DOCTORAL FELLOWSHIPS IN TRAUMATIC STRESS RESEARCH

-The National Crime Victims Research and Treatment Center (NCVC) in the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina is seeking applications for its NIMH-funded T-32 post-doctoral research training program.
-This program is in its 25th year of funding, and our competing renewal application was reviewed and received an Impact/Priority score in the exceptional to outstanding range.
-Based on this score and discussions with NIMH program staff, we expect the renewal application to receive five additional years of funding.
-The number of fellowship positions to be filled will depend upon the number of slots that are funded.
-The NCVC offers post-doctoral fellowship training for entry level and/or experienced mental health professionals who want to develop the clinical research skills necessary to pursue an independent research career in the field of traumatic stress, with a particular emphasis on civilian trauma.
+The National Crime Victims Research and Treatment Center (NCVC) in the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina (MUSC) is seeking applications for its NIMH-funded T-32 post-doctoral research training program, Basic & Translational Research Training in Traumatic Stress Across the Lifespan (T32MH018869).
+This program is in its 28th year of funding.
+It is anticipated that a minimum of one fellow and up to two fellows will be selected for the 2016-2017 year.
+The NCVC offers post-doctoral fellowship training for entry level and/or experienced mental healthprofessionals who want to develop the clinical research skills necessary to pursue an independent research career in the field of traumatic stress, with a particular emphasis on civilian trauma.
 The fellowship is designed to be completed in two years.
 Stipends are based on NIH-designated levels.
-Applicants should possess a strong commitment to clinical science and must hold a doctoral degree in psychology, psychiatry, social work, or similar field.
+Successful applicants will demonstrate a strong commitment to a career in clinical science and must hold a doctoral degree in psychology, psychiatry, social work, or similar field.

 The NCVC fellowship training program is designed to produce clinical scientists skilled in strategies to investigate the impact of traumatic events upon adults and children.
-Our research training program provides trainees with mentorship, coursework, seminars, mental health treatment experiences, and research experiences necessary to do competent, interdisciplinary, and translational traumatic stress research.
+Our comprehensive research training program provides trainees with mentorship, coursework, seminars, mental health treatment experiences, and research training necessary to conduct competent, interdisciplinary, and translational traumatic stress research.
 All fellows will have a primary NCVC faculty mentor and a co-mentor in a complementary field.
-Co-mentors include Ph.D.s and M.D.s with a broad range of scientific expertise including (but not limited to) developmental psychopathology, behavioral and molecular genetics, HIV prevention, neuroscience, substance abuse, treatment efficacy, and dissemination and implementation research.
-The NCVC has a number of major extramurally-funded projects that include national epidemiological studies of exposure to traumatic stressors and risk of mental disorders, gene-environment interaction studies of resilience following exposure to disasters, treatment development and randomized clinical trials (RCTs), and projects addressing translation of effective treatments to clinical practice (including mobile and web-based translations).
+Co-mentors will be jointly identified by the fellow and the training faculty, based on training needs, and may include Ph.D.s and M.D.s with a broad range of scientific expertise including (but not limited to) developmental psychopathology, behavioral and molecular genetics, HIV prevention, neuroscience, substance abuse, treatment efficacy, and dissemination and implementation research.
+The NCVC has a number of major extramurally-funded projects that include national epidemiological studies of exposure to traumatic stressors and risk of mental disorders, gene-environment interaction studies of resilience following exposure to disasters, treatment development and randomized clinical trials (RCTs), and projects addressing translation and dissemination of effective treatments to clinical practice (including mobile and web-based translations).

 MUSC is an Equal Opportunity/Affirmative Action Employer